pallotron/yubiswitch/README.md

 Known Issues
 ============

-* This applicaiton only works with a single model of yubikey, the *YubiKey Nano*.
-There is no need to deal with other yubikeys because their form factor doesn't encourage the users to leave it always plugged in.
+* This applicaiton works with two models of yubikey, the *YubiKey Nano* and the *Yubikey Neo*.
+The Nano and the Neo both fit cleanly into your USB port.

-The nano is the only the model that fits cleanly into your usb port.
-It has idVendor 0x1050 and idProduct 0x0010.
+* The app's default settings support the Nano.
+If you have the neo, go into the app's `Preferences` by clicking on the menu icon, then set the the `Product ID` to `0x0114`.

 * This app only works with recent version of OSX because it relies on the Notification Centre.
 OSX 10.8.x and above would do it.
 Sorry about that.